Post-quantum cryptography: Code-based cryptography

 This includes cryptographic systems which rely on error-correcting codes, such as the McEliece and Niederreiter encryption algorithms and the related Courtois, Finiasz and Sendrier Signature scheme.
 The original McEliece signature using random Goppa codes has withstood scrutiny for over 40 years.
 However, many variants of the McEliece scheme, which seek to introduce more structure into the code used in order to reduce the size of the keys, have been shown to be insecure.
-The Post Quantum Cryptography Study Group sponsored by the European Commission has recommended the McEliece public key encryption system as a candidate for long term protection against attacks by quantum computers.
+The Post-Quantum Cryptography Study Group sponsored by the European Commission has recommended the McEliece public key encryption system as a candidate for long term protection against attacks by quantum computers.
+In 2025 NIST announced plans to standardize the code-based HQC encryption algorithm.

-Supersingular elliptic curve isogeny cryptography
+Isogeny-based cryptography

-This cryptographic system relies on the properties of supersingular elliptic curves and supersingular isogeny graphs to create a Diffie-Hellman replacement with forward secrecy.
-This cryptographic system uses the well studied mathematics of supersingular elliptic curves to create a Diffie-Hellman like key exchange that can serve as a straightforward quantum computing resistant replacement for the Diffie-Hellman and elliptic curve Diffie–Hellman key exchange methods that are in widespread use today.
-Because it works much like existing Diffie–Hellman implementations, it offers forward secrecy which is viewed as important both to prevent mass surveillance by governments but also to protect against the compromise of long term keys through failures.
-In 2012, researchers Sun, Tian and Wang of the Chinese State Key Lab for Integrated Service Networks and Xidian University, extended the work of De Feo, Jao, and Plut to create quantum secure digital signatures based on supersingular elliptic curve isogenies.
-There are no patents covering this cryptographic system.
+These cryptographic systems rely on the properties of isogeny graphs of elliptic curves (and higher-dimensional abelian varieties) over finite fields, in particular supersingular isogeny graphs, to create cryptographic systems.
+Among the more well-known representatives of this field are the Diffie–Hellman-like key exchange CSIDH, which can serve as a straightforward quantum-resistant replacement for the Diffie–Hellman and elliptic curve Diffie–Hellman key-exchange methods that are in widespread use today, and the signature scheme SQIsign which is based on the categorical equivalence between supersingular elliptic curves and maximal orders in particular types of quaternion algebras.
+Another widely noticed construction, SIDH/SIKE, was spectacularly broken in 2022.
+The attack is however specific to the SIDH/SIKE family of schemes and does not generalize to other isogeny-based constructions.

 Symmetric key quantum resistance

 Provided one uses sufficiently large key sizes, the symmetric key cryptographic systems like AES and SNOW 3G are already resistant to attack by a quantum computer.
 Further, key management systems and protocols that use symmetric key cryptography instead of public key cryptography like Kerberos and the 3GPP Mobile Network Authentication Structure are also inherently secure against attack by a quantum computer.
-Given its widespread deployment in the world already, some researchers recommend expanded use of Kerberos-like symmetric key management as an efficient way to get post quantum cryptography today.
+Given its widespread deployment in the world already, some researchers recommend expanded use of Kerberos-like symmetric key management as an efficient way to get post-quantum cryptography today.

 Security reductions

 In cryptography research, it is desirable to prove the equivalence of a cryptographic algorithm and a known hard mathematical problem.
 These proofs are often called "security reductions", and are used to demonstrate the difficulty of cracking the encryption algorithm.
 In other words, the security of a given cryptographic algorithm is reduced to the security of a known hard problem.
-Researchers are actively looking for security reductions in the prospects for post quantum cryptography.
+Researchers are actively looking for security reductions in the prospects for post-quantum cryptography.
 Current results are given here: